Heat to power engines

 A modular and scalable architecture

-• Standard 2.5 kWe modules, connectable up to 20 kWe
+• Standard 2.5 kWe modules, up to 20 kWe by coupling

 • Compact design, ideal for integration into production lines or containers

-Ability to produce hot air or compressed air in cogeneration according to industrial needs
+Ability to produce hot air or compressed air through CHP according to industrial needs

 The H2P Module: Description of the original cycle